 Cotton is the raw material we use the most.
 However, cotton is also a challenging commodity throughout the fashion value chain.
 It requires a lot of water to grow, and ensuring a fair income for cotton farmers is not always easy.
 Our aim is for all cotton in our range to come from sustainable sources by 2020.

-Polyester is an artificial fibre which is used widely around the world, and is made from oil.
-Recycled polyester is a more sustainable option to conventional polyester, since it is made from oil-based waste such as PET bottles.
+Polyester is an artificial fibre which is used widely around the world, in for example sportswear, and is made from oil.
+Recycled polyester is a more sustainable option to conventional polyester, and is made from oil-based waste such as PET bottles.
+Thus, this prevents plastic waste from ending up in landfills.

-Polyamide is another popular oil-based fibre, often used to make jersey.
+Polyamide is another popular oil-based fibre, often used to make underwear and tights, but also outerwear.
 We get our recycled polyamide from materials like old fishing nets and carpets.
 We also utilise leftover waste from production, which meaning we save natural resources and reduce what ends up in landfill.

 Lyocell is a fabric made from the fibre of certain trees.
 These trees grow quickly and require little water and few pesticides to thrive, therefore, it is a more sustainable option than for example, cotton.
-We use two types of lyocell; TENCEL®, and MONOCEL®, which come from FSC™-certified eucalyptus and bamboo respectively.
+We mainly use TENCEL®, which is a type of lyocell that comes from FSC™-certified eucalyptus.

 Linen is a soft and durable material made from flax plants.
 Organic linen comes from plants grown without chemical pesticides or fertilisers; making it better for both the farmers’ health and the environment.
 It is of the same high quality as conventional linen, but without any genetically modified fibres.